 Other devices include a reciprocating gait orthosis with electrical stimulation.
 The orthosis used is a cumbersome hip-knee-ankle-foot device linked together with a cable at the hip joint.
 The use of this device may be limited by the difficulties in putting the device on and taking it off.

 Neuromuscular stimulation is also proposed for motor restoration in hemiplegia and treatment of secondary dysfunction (e.g., muscle atrophy and alterations in cardiovascular function and bone density) associated with damage to motor nerve pathways.
 These applications are not addressed in this policy.
 (See Benefit Application section.)

-The Neurocontrol Freehand system received approval from the U.S. Food and Drug Administration (FDA) in 1997 through the pre-market approval (PMA) process.
+The Neurocontrol Freehand system received approval from FDA in 1997 through the pre-market approval (PMA) process.

-The Handmaster NMS I system was originally cleared for use in maintaining or improving range of motion, reducing muscle spasm, preventing or retarding muscle atrophy, providing muscle re-education, and improving circulation; in 2001, its 510(k) marketing clearance was expanded to include provision of hand active range of motion and function for patients with C5 tetraplegia.
+The Handmaster NMS I system (now named NESS H200) was originally cleared for use in maintaining or improving range of motion, reducing muscle spasm, preventing or retarding muscle atrophy, providing muscle re-education, and improving circulation; in 2001, its 510(k) marketing clearance was expanded to include provision of hand active range of motion and function for patients with C5 tetraplegia.
+FDA product code: GZC.